REPORT NUMBER 59 OF THE

 Overall, the campus focus was on meeting enrollment targets, managing operational and capital projects, and addressing financial challenges, especially concerning international students and government funding.

-In addition, there was discussion about enrollment, where it was mentioned that undergraduate enrollment numbers wouldn’t be confirmed until November 1.
+In addition, there was discussion about enrollment, where it was mentioned that undergraduate enrollment numbers would not be confirmed until after November 1.
 The international student numbers were down this year, which posed a financial challenge.

 - Overview of the Council on Student Services (CSS) Budget Process